sergey-badanin/java-recipes/README.md

-My experiments with Java and Spring
+### Experiments with Java libs and frameworks

+_TODO: Fix usage of the same DB for ORM and simple jdbc_